Sir-Teo/mica/README.md

 ## Example gallery

-The `examples/` directory showcases the current surface of the language,
+The `examples/` directory showcases the current surface of the language, each paired with a section in the tour:
-including:

 - `adt.mica` — defining algebraic data types and matching over them.
 - `concurrency_pipeline.mica` — coordinated `spawn`/`await` workflows, pattern